kingster307/boostrapProjects/README.md

 # boostrapProjects
-A collocational of basic bootstrap exercises
+A collection of basic bootstrap exercises